alexiscarter/beautiful-jekyll/skills.md

 **Analyses of sequencing data**
 ![](/img/index.png)Percentage of reads per samples kept after different steps of denoising.

+eDNA metabarcoding: From raw data to RDA (fun bilingual tutorials on DADA2 and phyloseq [here](https://alexiscarter.github.io/metab/)).
+Materials of the BIOME workshop on advanced bioinformatics [here](https://github.com/alexiscarter/BIOME).

 ## Soft skills
 **Language**
 My mother tongue is French.
 I am fluent in English.
 Also intermediate in Spanish and beginner in Portguese.